ZaHooman/StyleSync/README.md

 - **Customized AI Interfaces** – Directs users to a tailored AI experience based on quiz results.
 - **OpenAI Integration** – Uses OpenAI's API to generate responses suited to each learning style.
 - **User Preferences** – Allows customization of font, theme (light/dark), and text size, with preferences saved locally.
-- **Error Handling** – Includes fallback messages to maintain user experience in case of API failures.
+- **Error Handling** – Includes general error messages to maintain user experience in case of failures (without wesbite breaking).

 ---